pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_0_pre-work.md

 1. 2 tables for Target connection of ETL.

 > [!CAUTION]
 > You may need to change schema name "public" to a different value which exists in your database.
 Also, if you are doing the lab in a group, you may be required to create personalized table names, e.g. suffixed by "\_YourInitials".
 The re-use of same tables for different scans may harm the lineage results and require additional actions to resolve.
-As a best practice the lineage scans should be initiated by specific group of the user in a guided documented way.
+As a best practice the lineage scans should be initiated by specific group of the users in a controlled and organized way.
 >
 > Ask your class instructor for proper naming.